rymane/katacoda-scenarios/CI/step3.md

 };
 </pre>

 This file defines and exports three functions that could be used to send requests to the server's three different API endpoints while testing.
-The Supertest module and its request function could have been imported and used directly in the test file.
+The Supertest module and its request function can be imported and used directly in the test file.
 However, creating a separate file adds syntactic sugar to the Supertest API and makes it easier to use.

 ##### Supertest keywords
 - `request`: A function used to make HTTP requests while testing.
 It takes a server as argument, and returns an object which could be used to send HTTP requests to the server given as an argument.